GLOBAL MARKETS-Where did all the bulls go? Rallies stall as EU summit begins

 Will the COVID-19 pandemic force economies into lockdown again?
 Will governments and central banks keep feeding the markets beast with stimulus?
 And finally, are tech shares losing their mojo?

-Netflix shares had dived 9% after the bell in Wall Street on Thursday after its results had flopped.
+Wall Street futures were pointing fractionally higher .N as results from asset manager BlackRock BLK.N helped offset the near 10% skid by Netflix after the bell on Thursday after its subscriber numbers had flopped.

+The S&P 500 has exceeded the Nasdaq by nearly 3 percentage points over the past week, its greatest five-day outperformance since late March, possibly as investors take profits from the likes of Amazon and other technology giants that have led Wall Street gains in recent months.

-In Asia, Japan's Nikkei slid 0.3% on concerns about rising virus infections in Tokyo.
-China's CSI300 index climbed 0.25%, though that was after a near 5% slump on Thursday.
+In Asia, Japan's Nikkei .N225 slid 0.3% on concerns about rising virus infections in Tokyo.
+China's CSI300 index .CSI climbed 0.6%, though that was after a near 5% slump on Thursday. .SS

 Adding to the recent rise in U.S.-Sino tensions, Washington had said it was considering banning members of the Chinese Communist Party travelling to the United States.
 The party totals more than 90 million people.